 It doesn’t take long for frequent travelers to learn that rolling luggage doesn’t always cut it.
 Give them the gift of a large, organized way for them to keep their critical items safe and close.

-A few things to look for are thoughtful organizational systems, carrying support systems and weather resistance.
-If you’re not sure exactly what your favorite traveler needs, consider backpacks specifically designed for digital nomads, like the NOMATIC backpack that has special pockets, weatherproofing, and security features designed for travelers.
+A few things to look for are thoughtful organizational systems, carrying support systems, and weather resistance.
+If you’re not sure exactly what your favorite traveler needs, consider backpacks specifically designed for digital nomads, like the Knack Pack.
+With a variety of sizes and materials (including leather), the Knack Pack is a stylish, practical, and versatile backpack made for just about any scenario.

 4. USB-C Hub